-- To have a specialized program for all South Texas babies born prematurely and weighing less than 3.5 lbs. at birth available through referral by the primary care physicians. - To have a parent education program that begins before the infant is discharged home from the nursery.
-The enable the family to become knowledgeable about their baby's developmental needs, help the infant to achieve maximum potential and to empower families with information to access healthcare. - To provide developmental age-appropriate testing and enhance development - To conduct research and educational programs that will further the knowledge of premature infant development, how families access healthcare for their children, and health disparities in those areas.
+- To have a specialized program for all South Texas babies born prematurely at less than 32 weeks completed gestation and weighing less than 3.5 lbs. at birth available through referral by the primary care physicians. - To have a parent education program that begins before the infant is discharged home from the nursery.
+To enable the family to become knowledgeable about their baby's developmental needs, in order to help the infant to achieve maximum potential and to empower families with information to access healthcare. - To provide developmental age-appropriate testing and enhance development - To conduct research and educational programs that will further the knowledge of premature infant development, how families access healthcare for their children, and health disparities in those areas.

 The program offers extensive developmental assessments in the areas of growth and nutrition, mental and motor development and speech and behavior up to three years of age.
-The clinic is staffed by a developmental psychologist, a full-time nurse coordinator, a nurse case manager and a medical director specialized in neonatology.
+The clinic is staffed by a developmental psychologist, a full-time nurse coordinator, nurse case managers, pediatric nurse practitioner, and a medical director specialized in neonatology.
 Early intervention is planned as needed and the family is connected with appropriate services taking into account transportation and insurance.
 The assessments also serve as framework for teaching parents about infant development and their role in guiding the growth of their own baby.